CindyLinz/Perl-Telegram-JsonAPI/README.md

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.30.2 or, at your option, any later version of Perl 5 you may have available.

-# POD ERRORS

-Hey! **The above document had some coding errors, which are explained below:**

-- Around line 263:

-    Unknown E content in E&lt;/gt>